shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 When a card is drawn, it turns into the creature on the face of the card.
 It is a wild animal and likely to attack anything close to it for 1 minute after spawning.

+# Black Hole Globe

+A small snow globe that contains a black hole.

+While holding this snow globe in one hand, you can cast any spell that teleports or opens portals without expending a spell slot, including: Misty Step, Blink Step, Dimension Door, Plane Shift and others.
+You must know the spell already.

+The snow globe has 25AC, 100HP, and resistance to all damage, except Bludgeoning.
+It is vulnerable to Bludgeoning damage.

+When the snow globe is destroyed, its black hole is unleashed.
+It gets its own turn in the turn order, and consumes everything in its range.
+Its consume radius starts at 5ft.
+On its turn, it increases its radius by 1ft and consumes everything within its radius, rounded up to the nearest 5ft.
+The black hole has 1AC, 1000HP, and absorption to all damage, except Lightning.
+It is vulnerable to Lightning damage.
+It is immune to all conditions, and cannot be dispelled by Dispel Magic.

+# Rod of Suffering

+Melee +1 atk 1d4 Bludgeoning

+A magic rod about 5ft long.

+It has magic words written on its handle.
+As a reaction, you may activate it.
+It deals 1d10 Lightning damage to you and all creatures touching it.
+If this damage kills a creature, you gain an electrocution point.
+The damage of this rod increases by 1d10 for each electrocution point you have.

+# Marbles of Illusion

+A bag of 10 magic marbles.

+As a bonus action, you may throw a marble to a location within 30ft of you that the marble can move in a straight line towards.
+When the marble touches the ground, it produces a Silent Image of you doing an action that you choose.
+This silent image moves with its marble.
+Once the spell ends, that magic marble loses its magic and reverts to being a regular marble.

+# Goggles of Fear

+\+2 WIS

+A pair of goggles that makes you see things.

+When you put on these goggles, a monster from your worst nightmare appears that only you can see.
+This monster follows you wherever you go and always spends its movement to get into your line of sight, but stays out of your melee range.

+While wearing these goggles, if you see the monster, you become feared until the end of your next turn.
+**Saving throw**: Wisdom DC13

+# Teleportation Grenade

+A ridged rock with glowing runes painted on it.

+As an action, you may speak the magic words and throw the grenade to a point within 60ft of you.

+All creatures within 15ft of its destination get teleported to a random location 30ft from their starting location.
+If that space is already occupied, they take 1d10 Force damage and get shunted to the closest unoccupied space.

+# Dehydrated Gelatinous Cube

+A tiny cube that looks like salt.

+If you eat it, after 1 hour, you puke it out.

+When you puke it out, it deals 2d10 acid damage to you, and you lose all your sated points.
+Saving throw: Constitution DC15

+As it gets water, it slowly grows.
+Once it reaches 5ft in width, it is able to consume flesh.
+It eventually grows into a full-size gelatinous cube.

+# Watch

+A regular wrist watch, but with magic words instead of a display.

+When you say the magic words, it loudly announces the time, producing a sound audible out to a range of 100ft.

+Once every hour, on the hour, it loudly announces the time, producing a sound audible out to a range of 100ft.

+# Griffin Feather

+While holding this feather, you gain the following benefits:

+-   Keen Sight
+-   You know the spell Feather Fall
+-   You have a flying speed equal to half your walking speed

+# Wand of Desaturation

+A grey wand with black and white magic words.

+As an action, bonus action, and reaction, you may say the magic words to remove all color from a target and their possessions.
+They turn greyscale.
+This effect lasts until sunlight touches them.

+# Flappy Word

+A tablet with magic words written on it.

+As a bonus action, you may say the magic words.
+All creatures within 90ft of the tablet and in line of sight of the tablet get t-posed.
+**Saving throw**: Wisdom DC15

+While t-posed, your arms involuntarily outstretch to your side.
+You unable to move your hands or arms.
+If a quadruped creature gets t-posed, this effects only their front most legs.
+You don’t suffer any penalties to your movement, but when you move, your legs don’t seem to animate.

+This effect lasts until the tablet breaks or until the magic words are spoken again.

+# Bandana of Snickery

+A bandana with an evil smile scribbled on it.

+While wearing this bandana, you have +1 to Stealth checks.

+Whenever you snicker, you gain +1 AC until the next time you are attacked, and +1 atk until your next attack.
+Snickering multiple times doesn’t cause the bonuses to stack.

+# Animal Collar

+A human-sized cat collar with a bell on it.

+While wearing this collar, you are unable to make noises that can be interpreted as speech.
+Instead, you can only make animal noises.

+This collar is unable to be removed by hand.
+Instead, saying the magic words causes the collar to come off.

+# Door of Whodunit

+A door with the Magic Mouth spell permanently attached to it, and that can’t be dispelled.

+Whenever someone opens the door, it screams “Whodunit?!” at a volume audible from 200ft.

+Whenever someone closes the door, it screams “You dun did it!” at a volume audible from 200ft.

+# Bedtime Mimic

+A normal-looking chest.
+When opened, it casts Suggestion on you, forcing you to get inside the chest, close the lid, and then go to sleep, becoming Asleep.
+**Saving throw**: Wisdom DC15

+Once entering the chest, you gain 1 mimic digestion point.
+While you’re inside the chest, at the end of every hour, you gain 1 mimic digestion point.
+When you wake up from your sleep, you take 1d6 Acid damage for each mimic digestion point you have, then you lose all your mimic digestion points.

+The mimic cannot cast Suggestion while a creature is inside it that has at least 1 mimic digestion point.

+If the mimic dies before you wake up, you lose all mimic digestion points.

+# Portal Chest

+A normal-looking chest.

+When opened, it creates a portal to a random location 1 mile from it.
+When closed, the portal closes.

+When it creates a portal, it has a 50% chance of choosing a location it has chosen before.

+# Glue Chest

+A normal-looking chest.
+It has lots of gold inside, stacked in weird ways that don’t seem to obey the laws of gravity.
+Some are stuck to the walls and other coins.
+None are floating in the air.

+When you touch the inside of the chest or anything that touches the inside of the chest, you become glued to the inside or thing that you touched.

+If you’re wearing gloves, you can leave the glove behind to rescue your hand.
+Otherwise, if you touched it with bare skin, the effect is permanent.

+If the chest gets destroyed, the effect ends, and everything becomes unglued.

+# Bathtub Chest

+A normal-looking chest.

+While open, it slowly fills up with water, seemingly from nowhere.
+Closer inspection reveals that a rune on the chest floor produces the water.

+While closed, it slowly drains the water.

+The chest is heavier while it is full of water.

+# Golden Apple Chest

+A normal-looking chest.

+When any object that is an apple touches the inside of the chest, it is turned to solid gold.
+This effect lasts until the object is removed from the chest.

+# Onyx Scepter

+Melee +2 atk 1d6+2 Bludgeoning

+A scepter with an onyx stone attached to its end.

+When a creature is hit with the scepter, they get Petrified.
+**Saving throw**: Charisma DC10

+For each petrified creature within 30ft of it, the scepter gets +1 atk and +1 DC, up to 20.

+# Stone Breastplate

+\+6 AC, -5ft, -5 Stealth

+A breastplate made of stone.

+As a bonus action, if you’re not petrified, you can speak the magic words to petrify yourself and one creature you touch.
+**Saving throw**: Charisma DC15

+If you get Petrified, you can use your reaction to have the Stone Breastplate cast Magic Mouth on you, and you can control the spell as it gets cast.

+As a bonus action, you can speak the magic words to unpetrify all creatures touching the Stone Breastplate.
+You must be able to speak to do this.

+# Stone Protection Amulet

+\+1 AC, +1 CHA

+If you would take damage, the amulet Petrifies you until the end of your next turn.

+Whenever you get Petrified, the amulet grants you temporary hit points equal to your current hit points.

+If the amulet is removed from you, you lose all temporary hit points.

 # Drathalion’s Longbow

 Reward for defeating Drathalion Treescorn